microsoftgraph/dotnetcore-console-sample/dayNN-template/README.md

 ## Step 1: Update the App Registration permissions

-As this exercise requires new permissions the App Registration needs to be updated to include the **\<New-Permission-Here\>** permission using the new Azure AD Portal App Registrations UI (in preview as of the time of publish Nov 2018).
+As this exercise requires new permissions the App Registration needs to be updated to include the **\<New-Permission-Here\>** permission using the new Azure AD Portal App Registrations UI.

 1. Open a browser and navigate to the [App registrations page](https://go.microsoft.com/fwlink/?linkid=2083908) within the Azure AD Portal.
 Login using a **personal account** (aka: Microsoft Account) or **Work or School Account** with permissions to create app registrations.